 The short-time work compensation covers 80% of the recognizable loss of earnings.
 For example, if the working hours are reduced by 100%, 80% of the salary will be covered.
 The maximum insured income is CHF 148’200 per year.

 The short-time work compensation can be paid for a maximum of twelve months (complete or commenced) out of a period of two years up until 31 August 2020.
 The Federal Council has decided to extend the maximum compensation to 18 months, as of 1 September 2020.
-A registration is valid for a maximum of six months (the statutory duration of three months has been extended by the Federal Council) and must be renewed if the reduction of working hours persists.
-The maximum duration of the short-time work compensation of four months for companies with a loss of working hours of more than 85% was abolished by the Federal Council.
+Up until 31 August 2020, a registration is valid for a maximum of six months (the statutory duration of three months has been extended by the Federal Council) and must be renewed if the reduction of working hours persists.
+With the extensive abolition of all facilitations from 1 September 2020, the maximum approval period of three months will apply again.
+Accordingly, short-time work permits that have already been valid for more than three months at this date will lose their validity, and permits of longer duration will be reduced to a period of three months.
+If the reduction of working hours continues after 1 September 2020 or after the expiry of the reduced permit period, the company must submit a new registration.
+The maximum duration of the short-time work compensation of four months for companies with a loss of working hours of more than 85% was abolished by the Federal Council until 31 August 2020.
+Starting from 1 September 2020, the ususal statutory rules apply again, however the accounting periods between 1 March 2020 and 31 August 2020, in which the loss of working hours exceeded 85%, will not be counted towards the maximum amount of four months.

 It should be noted that the waiting period provided by law (maximum three days), was completely abolished by the Federal Council, retroactively applicable from 1 March 2020.
 However, this provision applies only until 31 August 2020.
 Starting from 1 September 2020, the waiting period of one day has to be borne by the employer.